krutikabapat/Decision-Tree-Regression/README.md

 The above model predicts the salaries of employees having a certain position in the company.

 Run the .ipynb file in jupyter notebook to see the results of the model.
+The original.png contains the plot of position vs salaries.
+The results.png contains the plot of position vs salaries after applying the DTR model.